 4. What you need

-To make an application you need to fill in all the information in the Support4work application form.
+To make an application you need to fill in all the information in the Support4work application form and attach the supporting documents.
 To do this you need:

 - workers compensation insurance details: a copy of the workers compensation certificate of currency or policy number for your business

-- details of the injured person’s current capacity/fitness for work
+- a copy of the injured person’s current certificate of capacity/fitness

-- small business letterhead with your business name, ABN, address, phone number, email address, bank account name, BSB account number and signature for the small business owner applying for the grant
+- small business letterhead with your business name, ABN, address, phone number, email address, bank account name, BSB account number and signature for the small business owner applying for the grant, or certified document if no business letterhead

 - proof of identity of the applicant.